swiftly-solution/documentation/src/docs/scripting/events/gameevents/onroundannouncematchpoint.md

 ---

 # OnRoundAnnounceMatchPoint
-This event is triggered when round_announce_match_point is triggered
+This event is triggered when round_announce_match_point is triggered.
 ::: tabs
 @tab Lua
 ```lua